FULLSHADE/fullshade.github.io/_posts/2021-08-14-apt31-dropper-targets-russia.md

 ![image](https://user-images.githubusercontent.com/54753063/129491183-013f7af4-7f99-48fa-a33a-25294b516b42.png)

-Inspecting the application ssvagent.exe that was dropped to disk reveals that within its function imports, it request the `_initterm_a` function from within msvcr100.dll.
-In this case msvcr100.dll was replaced with a malicious second stage payload.
+Inspecting the application ssvagent.exe that was dropped to disk reveals that within its function imports, it requests the `_initterm_a` function from within msvcr100.dll.
+In this case, msvcr100.dll was replaced with a malicious second-stage payload.
 But this gives us the first clue on how to locate the main malicious section of code within msvcr.dll that was dropped along with ssvagent.exe from the dropper payload.

 ![image](https://user-images.githubusercontent.com/54753063/129460102-05384664-8c0f-4abd-8609-01f38f2d561b.png)

 # Second Stage Payload

-The dropped second stage payload from the original dropper is responsible for downloading the final stage backdoor from an embedded C2 server.
+The dropped second-stage payload from the original dropper is responsible for downloading the final stage backdoor from an embedded C2 server.
 When the backdoor payload is downloaded it is again loaded using DLL sideloading using the same running process.

 When setting up malicious DLLs for replacing a legitimate DLL during DLL sideloading you want to set up the proper export functions so the main application that loads it can execute your malicious code.
 Typically you will see a malicious DLL that includes all of the same export names that the legitimate version would have, but instead of containing the legitimate code in those functions, it replacing the code with calls to `ExitProcess` or similar.
-In this case the exported function that get's executed first calls what ends up being the malicious payload and then there is a call to `ExitProcess`.
+In this case, the exported function that gets executed first calls what ends up being the malicious payload, and then there is a call to `ExitProcess`.

 ![image](https://user-images.githubusercontent.com/54753063/129460117-8c1b2e70-784a-4477-930a-cc431619f1a3.png)

-Through the first function call made (observed above) the main section of the malicious second stage payload is executed.
-For a seemingly unknown reasons the payload first decides to enumerate all of the running processes using `CreateToolhelp32Snapshot` with `TH32CS_SNAPPROCES` as the first flags parameter.
+Through the first function call made (observed above) the main section of the malicious second-stage payload is executed.
+For seemingly unknown reasons the payload first decides to enumerate all of the running processes using `CreateToolhelp32Snapshot` with `TH32CS_SNAPPROCES` as the first flags parameter.
 The payload doesn't seem to store or use the information returned from enumerating the running processes on the system.

 Next, the payload checks to see if `ssvagent.dll` exists on disk within the same directory that this second stage payload was dropped to.
 The file `ssvagent.dll` is the main payload that this stager is responsible for downloading from the C2 server.
-If the file is found on disk the payload continue to create a new mutex with `CreateMutex` called "ssvagent".
+If the file is found on disk the payload continues to create a new mutex with `CreateMutex` called "ssvagent".
 After this it checks the last error code against the code for `ERROR_ALREADY_EXISTS` to see if it succeeded, if it doesn't then the process exists with `ExistProcess` Then the process will sleep for 60000 milliseconds before maintaining persistence on the system.

 ![image](https://user-images.githubusercontent.com/54753063/129462447-627cc754-330d-4fba-bf86-5845c35e71a5.png)

-Before downloading and executing the final stage backdoor, this stager attempts to maintain persistence on the victims system via the Registry Run keys.
+Before downloading and executing the final stage backdoor, this stager attempts to maintain persistence on the victim's system via the Registry Run keys.
 It performs this through the usage of the Windows API functions `RegOpenKeyExA`, `RegGetValueA`, and `RegSetValueExA` to check to see if the persistence value is already set, if not it then sets the value of `ssvagent` to execute the `C:\\ProgramData\\Apacha\\ssvagent.exe` same parent process that was originally executed to load this stage of the dropper.

 ![image](https://user-images.githubusercontent.com/54753063/129488070-f5082897-a707-414e-8b86-42a1f33114a7.png)